nizzaneela/Programming_error_explanation/README.md

 The analysis uses a stable coalescence that is defined in the [Supplementary Material](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf) as a tMRCA that ignores basal lineages that do not survive the sampling period.
 An error in the implementation (`coalescent_timing` in [stableCoalescence_cladeAnalysis.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/stableCoalescence_cladeAnalysis.py)) causes the analysis to ignore basal lineages that do survive the sampling period.

-For the primary analysis, correcting this error shifts 13% of the tMRCAs back in time by an average of 5.5 days, and reduces the Bayes factors to 3.9 and 4.0.
+For the primary analysis, correcting this error shifts 13% of the tMRCAs back in time by an average of 5.5 days, and reduces the Bayes factors by ~6%.

 # Explanation